 VCTC receives its largest source of funding from the State Transportation Development Act (TDA).
 TDA is further divided into two sources: Local Transportation Funds (LTF) and State Transit Assistance (STA).
 Although both funds support transit and transportation, they are derived from two different sources.
-LTF funds are from the 1⁄2 cent statewide sales tax while the STA funds are derived from Statewide revenues from diesel sales.
+LTF funds are from the /4 cent statewide sales tax while the STA funds are derived from Statewide revenues from diesel sales.

-In Fiscal Year 2024/2025, VCTC will receive 44.6% of its revenue from the statewide one-quarter cent Local Transportation Fund (LTF) sales tax.
-The Ventura County Auditor-Controller expects LTF sales tax revenues to increase by \$2.3 million as consumer spending remains strong but cautions that the current spending level is not sustainable.
-VCTC passes through the majority (76.5% in Fiscal Year 2024/2025) of the new LTF funds to local agencies.
+In Fiscal Year 2025/2026, VCTC will receive 36.0% of its revenue from the statewide onequarter cent Local Transportation Fund (LTF) sales tax.
+The Ventura County Auditor-Controller expects LTF sales tax revenues to increase by \$0.9 million as consumer spending remains strong but cautions that the current spending level is not sustainable.
+VCTC passes through the majority (76.5% in Fiscal Year 2025/2026) of the new LTF funds to local agencies.
 With the passage of SB 716, SB 203, SB 508, and AB 664 a larger portion of LTF funds is used for transit.
 A small portion will still be used for bicycles and pedestrian projects and cities with a population under 100,000 receiving TDA allocations can use these funds for streets and roads purposes after transit needs are met.
 With a legislative exemption from SB 848, the City of Thousand Oaks is now allowed to claim street and roads funds even though its population is over 100,000.
 VCTC uses the majority of its LTF funds for passenger rail with a smaller portion used for planning and administrative purposes.

 The County's LTF receipts are subject to the economy (see Chart 6 - Local Transportation Fund Revenues Twenty-five Year History).
 Although the County has enjoyed periods of LTF receipt growth, sharp downturns in the economy cause disruption in the transit revenue stream.
 This occurred in 2008/2009 during the Great Recession when it took almost five years for LTF funding to return to previous levels.
 Although the COVID-19 pandemic caused a temporary drop in LTF sales tax receipts, with the consumer shifting its spending from services to goods and on-line sales, the loss was minimized.
-In fact, spending remained strong and sales tax receipts increased.
+In fact, spending remained strong and sales tax receipts have increased an average of 5.4% per year since FY 2019/2020.